olliepalmer/parallel-worlds-course/pages/resources.md

 - [BBC Writers Room](https://www.bbc.co.uk/writersroom/) - The BBC has a great set of resources for writing all manner of scripts, including lots of examples of scripts for TV programmes, radio shows, etc.
 - [The Script Gym](https://www.bbc.co.uk/writersroom/writers-lab/script-gym) (from the *Writers Room*) is a series of exercises to start writing fiction, taking you from a blank piece of paper to a fully-finished story.
 - [Couch to 80k Bootcamp](http://www.timclarepoet.co.uk/couchto80kwritingbootcamp/) - want to hone your writing skills?
 This free podcast is a superb place to start.
 It consists of a structured series of ~20 minute activities every day, so you can fit it round your life.
 Tim’s a great writing coach.
+- Writing a script.
+This lecture by Craig Mazin (The Last of Us, Chernobyl) is a great place to start.
+It's a 45-minute listen, but does such a good job of describing how stories are _structured_:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/i27IKil-LXw?si=-sXJA56DGZr0zWg1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+- [Scriptnotes podcast](https://scriptnotes.net) - "A podcast about screenwriting and things interesting to screenwriters."
+If you're into writing, or analysing films, this is a great resource.
+Sometimes it has a lot of content about the film industry itself - specifically working within the studio system - but there is always something interesting to learn.

 ## Recording audio